revuniversal/QueueDodge/README.md

     user-secret set connection "User ID=Queuedodge; password=queuedodge;Host=localhost;5432;Database=QueueDodge;Pooling=true;Connection Lifetime=0;"

 ## Database
 Your database will need an Entity Framework 7 provider.
+[Providers are listed here](http://docs.efproject.net/en/latest/providers/index.html)

 If you aren't using PostgreSQL there are a couple changes to make.
 First, you will need to reference the appropriate library in your project.JSON file.